 The ability to integrate and/or federate architectures is essential for addressing enterprise issues across a broad domain such as a federal department or agency.
 Federation enables multiple groups to develop architectures with the focus that best meets their immediate needs, while providing a means for linking and relating those architectures to address issues that cross multiple areas.
 A single architecture may not be able to address the entire enterprise sufficiently to support the kind of analyses needed in a large organization with a diversity of missions.
 The ability to federate multiple architectures leads to a more robust construct for understanding the enterprise in smaller, bite-size chunks.

-Architecture federation serves, in part, as a process for relating subordinate and parent architectures via finding overlaps and establishing mappings between their common architecture information.
+Architectures federation serves, in part, as a process for relating subordinate and parent architectures by finding overlaps and establishing mappings between their common architecture information.
 Federal departments and agencies are also pursuing another use of an architectures federation strategy that divides the enterprise into manageable, right-sized components, each of which can be described by the communities that are most closely associated with them .
-A small set of rules, common terms, and standards are used by everyone to maintain consistency so that the component parts can be "snapped together" as needed.
+Everyone uses a small set of rules, common terms, and standards to maintain consistency so that the component parts can be "snapped together" as needed.
 For example, department architectures depict department-wide rules and constraints, component architectures depict mission-specific services and capabilities, and solution architectures depict solutions that conform to higher rules and constraints.

 The concept of federation also plays an important role in the development of the environment and the sharing of information.
 For example, as federal department and agency enterprises become increasingly networked, federated architectures are proving essential in organizing the array of information and complex relationships.
 Federated architecture metadata is also useful for evaluating portfolios of existing systems and programs to make decisions about changes or additions necessary to achieve desired capabilities.